 Then the DL model can filter out bad reviews while retaining genuine reviews.
 This is just one-way developers can leverage AI to create a more transparent and unbiased internet.

 Web 2.0 already has web applications that utilise 3D graphics.
 Second Life, an early virtual world application, allowed internet users to chat and live in a virtual world.
 It ran similarly to a video game where a central entity controlled the assets in the virtual world.

 Web 3.0 wants to evolve these virtual worlds.
 Developers want to create a decentralised world where resources for applications exist across many nodes on the internet.
 This means that the community can actively participate in building and maintaining the virtual world.

 A virtual world, Decentraland, uses blockchain technology and tokenisation.
 It is a DAO (Decentralized Autonomous Organization).
 This means that users can vote on the world’s upgrades and policies.
 Users gain voting rights if they own the world’s native currency, MANA.

 Additionally, users can purchase LAND in the virtual world.
 These are land parcels measured at 16×16 meters.
 LAND is an NFT, so users can track their ownership and be certain that their LAND is unique.

 Technology Behind Web 3.0

 Currently, the web runs on HTTP and DNS servers.
 Both protocols work with a client and a server.
-This means that a client requests data, and the server delivers it to the user.
+This means that a client requests data and the server delivers it to the user.

-For example, a user enters a web address using the HTTP protocol, then the network of DNS servers delivers the request to the HTTP address inputted.
+For example, a user enters a web address using the HTTP protocol, and then the network of DNS servers delivers the request to the HTTP address inputted.